paulscherrerinstitute/std_daq_service/README.md

 # sf_daq_service

-This is a monorepo for sf-daq services.
+This is a monorepo for std-daq services.

 ## Running the tests